THE BIG MUFF π - A HISTORY OF ALL VERSIONS - Part 1

 Shown above - A few other V6 graphic color variants.
 The knobs on the blue/red model on the right are after market replacements.

 Shown above - The V6 was fitted with the new "hockey puck" knobs that E-H had made in Taiwan, first used on the V3 and v5 Big Muffs.
-The "reverse logo" Big Muff on the top right shows modern Davies Molding replacement knobs.
-The knobs on the two Muffs on the bottom right are after market replacements.

 Shown above - A common V6 with 1978 pots, purchased in 1982